cisagov/skeleton-golang-package/README.md

 ```

 After the build has completed the program will automatically execute.
 It will
 also have created a `result` directory within the root of the project.
-In that
+That
 directory contains a `bin` directory where the executable `example` can
 be found: `result/bin/example`